sergejkurbanov/interview-project/README.md

 Travel Maker is a full stack javascript project that helps people to better organize and plan their trips.

-You can find this app running online at: [https://travelmaker-fe.netlify.com/](https://travelmaker-fe.netlify.com/)

 ## Features and installation

 This project has two parts: